mloughran/api_cache/README.markdown

 All the caching is still handled for you.
 If you supply a block then the first argument to `APICache.get` is assumed to be a unique key rather than a URL.
 Throwing `APICache::Invalid` signals to `APICache` that the request was not successful.

-An options hash that allows you to customize the following.
-These are the default values (all in seconds):
+You can send any of the following options to `APICache.get(url, options = {}, &block)`.
+These are the default values (times are all in seconds):

     {
       :cache => 600,    # 10 minutes  After this time fetch new data
-      :valid => 86400,  # 1 day       After this time discard old data
+      :valid => 86400,  # 1 day       Maximum time to use old data
+                        #             :forever is a valid option
       :period => 60,    # 1 minute    Maximum frequency to call API
       :timeout => 5     # 5 seconds   API response timeout
     }

-The first 3 options correspond to the 3 requirements above.
-The `:timeout` allows you to specify how long to wait for a response from the API before giving up.
-Currently no retries occur.
-This doesn't matter since we will always have some data to display except for the case where we haven't received any data for longer than `:valid`.
-If you specify `{:valid => :forever}` then the old data will keep getting supplied as long as it is available in the store.

 Before using the APICache you need to initialize the caches.
 In merb, for example, put this in your `init.rb`: